Our Y2K is arriving Nov. 3

 That same anxiety, on a smaller scale, has taken root this year as we prepare for the conclusion of a contentious and highly divided election cycle, not so much with local and state races, but certainly at the federal level.

-If Biden wins, will there be widespread rioting by Trumpers who may believe the election was rigged, their Constitutional rights will be trampled and huge tax increases are on the horizon?
+If Biden wins, will there be widespread rioting by Trumpers who may believe the election was rigged, that their Constitutional rights will be trampled and that huge tax increases are on the horizon?

 If Trump wins, will Biden’s army of followers fill the streets with anger, pointing to another four years of Trumpian moments and tweets, tax breaks for the wealthy, social program cuts and environmental assaults?